-43.1 The nominal length should preferably be 200m.
-It shall consist of two parallel straights and two bends, which may be banked, whose radii should be equal.
+43.1 The nominal length of a standard running track shall be 200m ("200m Standard Oval Track").
+It shall consist of two parallel straights and two bends, which may be banked, and whose radii should be equal.

 The inside of the track shall be bordered either with a kerb of suitable material, approximately 50mm in height and width, or with a white line 50mm wide.
 The outside edge of this kerb or line forms the inside of lane 1.
 The inside edge of the kerb or line shall be horizontal throughout the length of the track.
 However, this kerb or line may be located on the banking slope such that the pivot line of the banking shall be horizontal throughout the length of the banking.
 The kerb on the two straights may be omitted, and a white line 50mm wide substituted.